SSR and Isomorphic Rendering

 </html>

-Overview of Web Rendering Methods
+Overview of Web Page Rendering Methods

 Modern web applications mainly have four rendering methods: traditional server-side template engine rendering, CSR (Client Side Rendering), SSR (Server Side Rendering), and SSG (Static Site Generation).
 Each method has its own advantages and applicable scenarios.